Menu Close

 Remind yourself you are safe

 In moments of distress, grounding yourself in the knowledge that you are secure can be a powerful coping strategy.
-Simple, helpful reminders like: “These are only fireworks”, or “I’m not in danger” can help reset your brain during a triggering experience.
-It is essential to practice this technique repeatedly before experiencing triggers, as attempting to learn a new skill while triggered can be extremely difficult.
+Simple, helpful reminders like “I’m not in danger” can help reset your brain during a triggering experience Attempting to learn a new skill during a triggering experience can be difficult, so it is useful to practice this technique repeatedly before you experience them again.

 Communicate boundaries and establish a support buddy system

 Let friends and family know about your feelings and boundaries.
-Clear communication helps them understand how to support you during the event.
+Clear communication helps them understand how to support you during certain situations.
 Identify someone you trust to be your support person.
 Having a friend or family member by your side can provide reassurance and understanding.

 Choose a comfortable location with familiar items

 Choose a secure location, whether at home or a private event, to prioritise your safety.
 Bring familiar items like a favourite movie or soothing music for comfort and control.
 If you plan to stay home, consider getting a weighted blanket.
-With the pressure applied to your body, your nervous system starts to relax, encouraging serotonin production.
+With the pressure applied to your body, your nervous system starts to relax.

 Breathing and grounding

 Practice deep breathing to counter anxiety.
 Deep breaths signal the brain to calm down.
 In a crisis, repeat this practice for effectiveness.
-Try slow breathing, emphasising belly (diaphragmatic) breathing.
-Inhale for 3-4 counts, exhale for 6-8 counts.
+Try slow breathing, with an emphasis on belly breathing.
+Inhale for 3 to 4 counts, exhale for 6 to 8 counts.
 Focus on the cool air in and the warm air out.
 Try grounding techniques such as feeling the texture of an object or observing your surroundings.
-Imagine blowing out candles on a cake.
-Collectively, these techniques help signal safety to the brain.

 contact